Table of Contents

 Jira makes it pretty easy to identify, categorize, and distinguish between different types of work using issues.
 The “Issues” tab is where you’ll be spending most of your time, so get comfortable with it.

-- Task: a single, achievable piece of work e.g., create a UI design for the website.
+• Task: a single, achievable piece of work e.g., creating a UI design for the website.

 Fill in the summary box and provide information in the relevant issue fields.
 You can also assign the task to a team member, and set task priority, and due dates.
 Once you create an issue, your ‘new’ task will appear in the backlog or board of your project depending on your project template.